thePixelmancer/regolith-filters/replacements/README.md

   ```

 - **paths** (optional):
-  A list of directories to search for files to process.
+  A list of directories to search for files and folders to process.
   Default:
   ```json
   ["RP", "BP"]